Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

         ```

 The output you receive is the same as the first time the pipeline was ran, with the addition
 of `cached: 1`.
-The workflow was execuuted from the beginning, however, before running the
+The workflow was executed from the beginning, however, before running the
 task, Nextflow used the unique task ID to check if the task directory already exists and
 was completed succesfully or not.